nathanpc/Android-Scripts/wifi_settings/README.md

 (ex. `wifi_settings -r C:\wifi_settings.bak`)

 ####Linux
 1\.
-Put the script file in the same folder as adb _(Almost always in the 'platform-tools' folder)._ `(NOTE: This is not necessary if you can access adb globaly)`
+Put the script file in the same folder as adb _(Almost always in the 'platform-tools' folder)._ `(NOTE: This is not necessary if you can access adb globally)`

 2\.
 Open a terminal and navigate to the folder where you just put the script file.
 (ex. `cd ~/android-sdk/platform-tools/`)